Legislative leaders call on Insurance Commissioner Mike Kreidler to resign after firing of whistleblower

 “The claims of inappropriate workplace conduct were disturbing on their own and called into question Commissioner Kreidler’s ability to effectively lead his office,” Braun said.
 “But firing a whistleblower is completely unacceptable, and quite frankly, the final straw.”

-A spokesperson for House Speaker Laurie Jinkins, D-Tacoma, said Jinkins spoke with Kriedler last month “and conveyed her opinion that she was not confident it would be possible for him to regain the trust of the public, his staff, or legislators.”
+A spokesperson for House Speaker Laurie Jinkins, D-Tacoma, said Jinkins spoke with Kreidler last month “and conveyed her opinion that she was not confident it would be possible for him to regain the trust of the public, his staff, or legislators.”

 “Her opinion has not changed in light of the recent news and she believes he is no longer able to lead his office,” said the spokesperson, Travis Shofner.